Technigo/project-movies/README.md

 When resizing the movie list page you can clearly see in the developer tools how the image URLs are switching constantly.

-Finally I decided to implement infinite scroll which basically means that you can keep scrolling on the page and new movies will constantly be loaded and presented to the screen.
-Infinite scroll is more modern version of the traditional pagination feature.
+Finally I decided to implement infinite scroll which basically means that you can keep scrolling on the page and new movies will constantly be loaded and presented on the screen.
+Infinite scroll is a more modern version of the traditional pagination feature.

 ### Technologies used